MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

    Replace `<app-name>` and `<app-id>` with the name and ID of the app you want to install.

-2. **Save the app package and dependencies:**
+2. **Save app package and dependencies:**

-   Once downloaded, the app files and dependencies are saved to your local drive.
+   Once downloaded, app files and dependencies are saved to your local drive.
 Make sure to copy these files to the build location of your provisioning package.

 3. **Add the UWP app to the provisioning package:**